supertokens/blog/content/how-to-use-supertokens-custom-ui-with-vuejs/index.md

 Similarly, [we have the `signUp` method](https://github.com/supertokens/supertokens-web-js/blob/master/examples/vuejs/with-thirdpartyemailpassword/src/views/AuthView.vue#L99) where we invoke the `emailPasswordSignUp` function from `supertokens-web-js` to handle the signup flow.

-For social login, we’re using Google and Github Authentication providers.
+For social login, we're using Google and Github Authentication providers.
 When the `onGithubPressed` or `onGooglePressed` functions are called, we call the `getAuthorisationURLWithQueryParamsAndSetState` method and pass the provider name in the parameters.
 We also provide a callback URL as `authorisationURL` parameter that each provider will redirect to after the authentication process is completed.
-In our example, we use http://localhost:3000/auth/callback/google for Google and [http://localhost:3000/auth/callback/github for GitHub .
-Note that this URL needs to be configured on the provider’s dashbaord.
+In our example, we use `http://localhost:3000/auth/callback/google` for Google and `http://localhost:3000/auth/callback/github` for GitHub.

+> These URLs needs to be configured on the provider’s dashbaord.

 Here are the functions for Github and Google respectively: